Hello, I would like to ask for information on ginseng extraction.

 Your material is otherwise suspiciously similar to one just asked by a regular reader who bought it from Salvia Paradise.
-Please do not call him ginseng, but eleuterokok, otherwise it will knit with a real ginseng.
-When I use the term ginseng in the following text , I always think Panax , so-called " Siberian Ginseng ", I mean basically Eleutherococcus senticosus .
+Please do not call him ginseng, but eleuterokok, otherwise it will confuse with real ginseng.
+When I use the term ginseng in the following text , I always think Panax , the so-called " Siberian Ginseng " , I mean as eleuterokoccus ( Eleutherococcus senticosus ) .

 - Yellow carotenoids may appear yellow.
-Tincture do not compare anything, just mark out how many grams of drug the 100ml tincture comes from and you have it.
+Tincture do not compare anything, just mark out how many grams of drug comes from 100ml tinctures and you have it.
 If your drug is fine, then you can trust your own tinktura more than the products on the market.

-- Chemically relatively simple Eleutherococcus I studied less in detail than ginseng.
-However, I feel that they can withstand the extraction of their active substance for four to five hours without serious harm.
-I would like to allow the electric heater to heat up to 100 ° C for up to 2 hours and at your 90 ° C evenly 4.
+- Chemically relatively simple eleutherococcus I studied less in detail than ginseng.
+I feel, however, that they will be able to withstand the extraction of their active substance for four to five hours without serious harm.
+I would like to allow the eleutrook to be heated to 100 ° C for up to 2 hours and your 90 ° C evenly 4.
 The temperature can be further reduced by increasing the alcohol content or by extracting under reduced pressure.
-I know that in ginseng (right) heat from panaxosides is removed by malonyls, but otherwise the etheric bonds hold both the Jewish faith.
+I know that in ginseng (right), panaxosides are removed from the panaxosides by heating them, but otherwise the etheric bonds hold Jewish beliefs.
 Even if they hydrolyze, it is not a disaster, those hydrolyzed forms are also effective.
-Hydrolytic cleavage of saponin residues also occurs after digestion in the digestive tract, where the milky bacteria often irradiate to the aglycone.
-For ginseng (right) there are two main aglycans panaxoside PPT and compound K, and these are also highly effective , for example, against hangover .
+Hydrolytic cleavage of saponin residues also occurs after digestion in the digestive tract, where the milky bacteria often irradiate up to the aglycone.
+For ginseng (right) there are two main aglycans panaxoside PPT and compound K, and these are also highly effective, for example against hangover .
 (Eleutherocok, unfortunately, I do not have such a bad look.)
-What you stick to the walls, the phytochemical nomenclature seems to have been included among the " substances of a bitter nature" without hesitation :-), what exactly can be, I do not know.
-I do not think this is the result of longer heating, rather than overcoming the solubility limit of something in that mixture of alcohol and water, which then re-sets on the glass.
-Residual sediment is not welcome because it can pull some of the active substances.
+What you stick to the walls would seem to include phytochemical nomenclature among the "substances of bitter nature" :-), what exactly can be, I do not know.
+I do not think this is the result of longer heating, rather than breaking the boundary of solubility of something in the mixture of alcohol and water, which then returns to the glass.
+Bituminous sediment is not welcome because it can pull some of the active ingredients.
 Try if it does not dissolve in a higher alcohol concentration.
-It's not a 100% chance, for example, Canadian balsa must be xylene for the permanent preparation of protocols, but it can happen.
-Perhaps you will have to increase the alcohol concentration again.
+It's not a 100% chance, for example, Canadian balsa must be xylene for a permanent preparation of protocols, but it can do that.
+Perhaps you will have to increase the concentration of alcohol again.
 As far as the subjective assessment of the effect of eleutherococcus is concerned, this is hardly in my view, but I do not want to say that it is impossible.

-- I would say that the syrups you've come across are syrupy rather because of the addition of viscosity-increasing substances (alginates, gelatin or other tricks) rather than because of their high concentration.
-However, the hydrophilic viscous carrier may also have a positive effect by entrapping the molecules of the contents in the solution (rather than sticking to the glass).
+- I would say that the syrupy products you've come across are syrupy rather because of the addition of viscosity-increasing substances (alginates, gelatin or other tricks) rather than because of their high concentration.
+However, the hydrophilic viscous carrier can also have a positive effect by entrapping the molecules of the contents in the solution (rather than sticking to the glass).
 Just so I do not talk too negatively about something I do not know.

-In summary, it would appear from your experience that the concentration of alcohol and the reasonable strength of tincture is limited in the case of woody eleutherococcus by the presence of gums that are not a problem with ginseng.
+In summary, from your experience, it would appear that the concentration of alcohol and the reasonable strength of the tincture is limited in the case of woody eleuterokok with the presence of gums that are not a problem with ginseng.